Subdiffusive light transport in three-dimensional subrandom arrays: Spectral properties of low discrepancy sequences

-In order to get more insights on the discovered DLT, we have analyzed the scaling of the minimum value of the Thouless number of arrays with 2000 (pink-markers), 4000 (orange-markers), 6000 (blue-markers), and 8000 (yellow-markers) electric dipoles as a function of the scattering density.
+In order to get more insights on the discovered transition from the diffusive to the weak localization regime, we have analyzed the scaling of the minimum value of the Thouless number of arrays with 2000 (pink-markers), 4000 (orange-markers), 6000 (blue-markers), and 8000 (yellow-markers) electric dipoles as a function of the scattering density.
 The results of this analysis are reported in Fig.\,\ref{Fig4}\,(a), (b), and (c) for Halton, Sobol, and LH clouds, respectively.
 Specifically, we have evaluated $g=g(\omega)$ by employing eq.\,(\ref{Thouless}) for each $\rho/k_0^3$ value and we have repeated this procedure for different frequency resolutions used in the computation of the Thouless number.
 Fig.\ref{Fig4} reports their averaged values $\overline{\min[g]}$ and their standard deviations as error bars.
 In the LH configuration, we performed also an average with respect to different stochastic realizations.
-The number of independent realizations were adjusted to ensure a total of at least $2\times10^5$ eigenvalues for each N. The scaling of $\overline{\min[g]}$ as a function of the scattering density exhibits a clear DLT for the two deterministic, aperiodic, and hyperuniform Halton and Sobol structures.
+The number of independent realizations were adjusted to ensure a total of at least $2\times10^5$ eigenvalues for each N. The scaling of $\overline{\min[g]}$ as a function of the scattering density exhibits a clear trend from $\overline{\min[g]}>$1 to $\overline{\min[g]}<$1 describing a transition into the weak localization regime for the Halton and Sobol structures.
 Localization begins to take place at $\rho/k_0^3$ approximately equal to 0.25 and 0.4 in the Halton and Sobol configurations, respectively.
-In contrast, light localization never appears in dipole arrays generated by LH stochastic sequences (see inset of Fig.\,\ref{Fig4}c).
-Finally, in Fig.\,\ref{Fig4}\,(d) we compare the minimum of the Thouless number of the low-discrepancy sequences with the case of traditional random media (pentagram-markers) when $N$=2000.
+In contrast, the averaged value of the minimum value of the Thouless number is always larger than one in dipole arrays generated by LH stochastic sequences (see inset of Fig.\,\ref{Fig4}c).
+Finally, in Fig.\,\ref{Fig4}\,(d) we compare $\overline{\min[g]}$ of the low-discrepancy sequences with the case of traditional random media (pentagram-markers) when $N$=2000.
 Consistently with the first-neighbor probability distribution, the higher-order correlation analysis, the complex eigenvalues distributions, and the study of the Thouless number, we found that the LH and UR display a very similar behavior.
 These findings underline a fundamental connection between the structural/geometrical properties of the arrays and their ability/inability to localize electromagnetic waves.